xrxoxcxox/variable-text-image-generator/README.md

 ### For Developers

-- Clone this repository
+- Clone this repository.
-- Run `yarn install` (first time only)
+  - If you want to change the repository name, change the name field in package.json as well.
 - Run `yarn dev`.
-- Change the style based on `src/templates/Example1.tsx`.
+- Change styles by referring to `src/templates/Example1.tsx` or `src/templates/Example2.tsx
 - Change `src/routes.ts` if you want to change the path or the text in the image.
-- Change the `settings > Build and deployment > Source` in the repository to GitHub Actions to use it on GitHub Pages.
+- Change the `settings > Build and deployment > Source` in the repository to `GitHub Actions` to use it on GitHub Pages.
+- You can then use it on GitHub Pages every time you push to your main branch.

-### For others
+### For people who download images

-- Change `role` and `name` in Example 1
+- Enter suitable text in the text field.
-- Click the `Download` button and you are done.
+- Click the `Download` button.

 ## Reference